ring-clojure/ring-websocket-async/README.md

 A Ring websocket response will be returned by the macro, so you can directly return it from the handler.

-To close the connection from the server with a specific error code, you can use the `closed` function to send a special message to the output
+The error channel may be omitted.
+In this case, any errors with the websocket protocol will close the connection with a 1011 unexpected server error message.

-channel:
+To close the connection from the server with a specific error code of your choice, you can use the `closed` function to send a special message to the output channel:

 ```clojure
 (defn closes-with-error [request]